-According to the US State Department, Iran is PIJ's primary source of financial support.8 The relationship was established after the PIJ leadership was exiled to Lebanon in the late 1980s and began cultivating ties with Hezbollah and Iran's Islamic Revolutionary Guard Corps which was providing weapons and training to Hezbollah.9 PIJ has been very open about their relationship with
+According to the US State Department, Iran is PIJ's primary source of financial support.8 The relationship was established after the PIJ leadership was exiled to Lebanon in the late 1980s and began cultivating ties with Hezbollah and Iran's Islamic Revolutionary Guard Corps which was providing weapons and training to Hezbollah.

-Iran, with PIJ leaders making frequent trips to Tehran to meet with the Iranian leadership.10 Islamic Jihad spokesman Daoud Shihab stated that, "all of the weapons in Gaza are provided by Iran," and "everyone knows that Iran is financing" PIJ.11 In September 2000, Tehran reportedly employed an incentive system that paid PIJ millions of dollars for successful attacks against Israel.12
+PIJ has been very open about their relationship with Iran, with PIJ leaders making frequent trips to Tehran to meet with the Iranian leadership.10 Islamic Jihad spokesman Daoud Shihab stated that, "all of the weapons in Gaza are provided by Iran," and "everyone knows that Iran is financing" PIJ.
+In September 2000, Tehran 11 reportedly employed an incentive system that paid PIJ millions of dollars for successful attacks against Israel.
+PIJ has been very open about their relationship with Iran, with PIJ leaders making frequent trips to Tehran to meet with the leadership.10 Iranian Islamic Jihad spokesman Daoud Shihab stated that, "all of the weapons in Gaza are provided by Iran," and "everyone knows that Iran is financing" PIJ.
+In September 2000, Tehran 11 reportedly employed an incentive system that paid PIJ millions of dollars for successful attacks against Israel

-PIJ has also historically enjoyed backing from Iran's clientstate Syria, with its main headquarters based in the capital, Damascus.